Designing with everyone in mind

 CAR and IDS

 The ID Services team can work with faculty to create a course that’s built to be accessible.
 When possible, we work with the Center for Accessible Resources staff to understand the needs of our students for accessible, universally designed content.
-They also provide resources to support accessible design in online and in-person classes, and their resources for students and faculty can be found at the CAR web site.
+They also provide resources to support accessible design in online and in-person classes, and their resources for students and faculty can be found on the CAR website.

 - Use the Lane CC Accessibility Quick Guide [pdf] as a resource for creating accessible documents, videos and courses.

 - Here is a checklist of things to keep in mind when you are developing your course.
-While you will not reach 100% compliancy your first time through, you want to strive to make your course as accessible as possible for all students.
-Remember, the ATC is here to help!
+While you will not reach 100% compliance your first time through, you want to strive to make your course as accessible as possible for all students.